Woolworths (United Kingdom): 2000s–2010s

-2020 hoax
+2020s

 In October 2020, an unverified Twitter account named @UKWoolworths announced that Woolworths UK was planning to relaunch.
 The announcement was reported by dozens of mainstream British websites, including MailOnline and the Daily Mirror.
 Within hours the Very Group, the owner of the Woolworths brand, confirmed that the account was a hoax.
 The stunt was perpetrated by a teenage student, Luke Castle, who claimed to have run it as an experiment "testing the brand loyalty of the British public".

+In January 2024, it was announced that Woolworths may make a return 15 years after it closed, when the German company announced its expansion throughout Europe and the UK was one of its high priorities and this looks more likely, following the closure of Wilko just a year earlier in the UK.
+Woolworth GmbH's chief executive told BBC News that the UK was on his "bucket list" of destinations for international expansion.

 Aftermath of insolvency in the UK

-Former stores
+Former shops

-The administrators announced on 10 December 2008, that they were having difficulty selling the company as a going concern, and as a result some stores might close before the end of the month.
-Talks were still progressing to sell individual stores and leases to a number of retailers, said to include the supermarket chains Morrisons, Tesco, Asda, Sainsbury's, The Co-operative Group and Poundland.
+The administrators announced on 10 December 2008, that they were having difficulty selling the company as a going concern, and as a result, some shops might close before the end of the month.
+Talks were still progressing to sell individual shops and leases to a number of retailers, said to include the supermarket chains Morrisons, Tesco, Asda, Sainsbury's, The Co-operative Group, and Poundland.

-In December 2008, Woolworths executive Tony Page and former UBS banker Gareth Thomas were trying to raise around £30,000,000 to relaunch the brand after closure with a chain of 125 stores.
+In December 2008, Woolworths executive Tony Page and former UBS banker Gareth Thomas were trying to raise around £30,000,000 to relaunch the brand after closure with a chain of 125 shops.
 However, a deal could not be met in time.
 The government was also asked in a final attempt to make the deal but without success.

 Then-Prime Minister Gordon Brown noted that the government had considered saving Woolworths, but they concluded that it was a "financially unviable" business.

-The supermarket chain Iceland bought 51 of the stores on 9 January 2009 for an undisclosed sum.
+The supermarket chain Iceland bought 51 of the shops on 9 January 2009 for an undisclosed sum.
 Baugur, one of the major shareholders of Woolworths, partly owns Iceland, and Baugur UK itself entered administration in February.
-A further five former stores in Wales were bought by The Original Factory Shop in April 2009.
-Across the UK stores were sporadically replaced by other retailers such as Next, Boyes, Boots, Primark, TK Maxx, Home Bargains, and W H Smith.
+A further five former shops in Wales were bought by The Original Factory Shop in April 2009.
+Across the UK, shops were sporadically replaced by other retailers such as Next, Boyes, Boots, Primark, TK Maxx, Home Bargains, and W H Smith.

-In August 2010, the BBC reported that over 300 (i.e., approximately 40%) of former Woolworths stores remained empty, and that the largest group now using former Woolworths stores were discount retailers - such as Poundland.
-By January 2012, it was reported that there were still 105 empty former Woolworths stores, and a further 68 had been demolished.
+In August 2010, the BBC reported that more than 300 (i.e., approximately 40%) of former Woolworths outlets remained empty, and that the largest group now using former Woolworths shops were discount retailers - such as Poundland.
+By January 2012, it was reported that there were still 105 empty former Woolworths shops, and a further 68 had been demolished.